adhocore/urlsh/README.md

 #### Web client

-Just visit [urlssh.xyz](https://urlssh.xyz).
+Just visit the homepage of your urlsh deployment site.
 You can also integrate API for programmatic usage.

 #### Terminal client